-- Jumbo loans - A specialty loan that allows you to borrow more than the conforming loan limits set by the Federal Housing Finance Agency (currently $453,100 in 2018).
+- Jumbo loans - A specialty loan that allows you to borrow more than the conforming loan limits set by the Federal Housing Finance Agency (currently $548,250 in most counties).

-The right mortgage loan for you depends on whether you have specific special qualifications.
-For example, you won't qualify for a USDA loan if you aren’t planning to buy a home in an eligible rural area.
+The right mortgage loan for you will depend on your goals and financial situation.
+For example, you won't qualify for a USDA loan unless you plan to buy a home in an eligible rural area.
 And you won't have an option to get a VA loan unless you're a qualified member of the military community.

 - Fixed-rate mortgage: This loan offers a fixed interest rate for the life of the loan, which is typically 15, 20, or 30 years.

 - Adjustable-rate mortgage (ARM): This loan offers a fixed rate for a period, then it becomes adjustable.
 For example, a 5/1 ARM offers a fixed rate for five years; then, the rate can change based on current market rates once a year (though certain maximums apply).

 If you're buying a home for the first time, your credit history might not yet be established enough to have an excellent credit score.
 As a result, it's essential to know where to go to get a reasonable rate for someone with less-than-stellar credit.
 Most conventional mortgage lenders will consider borrowers with a credit score as low as 620.
 You can still apply for a mortgage if your credit score is lower, particularly if you qualify for a government-backed mortgage program.

 While saving for a 20% down payment is ideal, it's not realistic for many first-time homebuyers, especially if you're struggling with massive student loan debt and other significant financial obligations.
 So, finding a mortgage lender that offers low down payments, even on conventional loans, is an essential factor to consider.